Team612/612-ProgrammingResources/Tutorials/WPILIB-GUIDE.md

     ![create new project, step 2](../static/Tutorials/WPILib2_projectCreation.png)

-2. In the WPILib creation screen, select the options so that you get the screen below:
+2. In the WPILib creation screen, select the options so that you get the screen below.
+The only things that don't stay the same are the project name and the folder, as well as the "Command-Based Sobot" section if you're working with Romis.

     ![Creation screen](../static/Tutorials/WPILib3_projectCreatorScreen.png)
     (With regards to the base folder, you may choose whichever folder you want.
 One handy tip is to have a folder somewhere on your computer for robotics-related code.)